jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

    });
 ~~~~

-In jQuery only one `done` handler is usually added to a request because
+In jQuery only one `done` handler is usually added to a request; the whole
-there is only one thing to receive.
-Under oboe there will usually be
+content is always given so there is only one thing to receive.
+Under Oboe there will usually be
 several separately selected areas of interest inside a JSON document so
-I anticipate that adding multiple handlers will be more common.
+I anticipate that typically multiple handlers will be added.
 A
-shortcut call style is provided for adding several selector/handler
+shortcut style is provided for adding several selector/handler
 pairs at a time:

 ~~~~ {.javascript}